-In this article I will explain you why Microsoft removed the Highly Available Print Services Role in Windows Server 2012 R2, 2016 and 2019 Failover Clustering and how you can make your Print Services Role Highly Available.
-The same level of Spooler Service Process Availability like in Windows Server 2012 and previous versions is still there but it is one of the missunderstood topics on the market.
+In this article I will explain why Microsoft removed the Highly Available Print Services Role in Windows Server 2012 R2, 2016 and 2019 Failover Clustering and how you can make your Print Services Role Highly Available.
+The same level of Spooler Service Process Availability like in Windows Server 2012 Clustered Print Services Role and previous versions is still there but it is one of the most misunderstood topics on the market.

 To understand the reason why Microsoft made some design changes to the High Available Print Services Role we have to be aware of some facts and statistics

 1. Nearly 95% of Microsoft Customers who used a Windows Print Server, used it in Clustered Mode.
 Standalone Print Servers was a very rare scenario.

 2. In 80% of the Printing related problems and cases handled by the Windows Printing Team the root cause was a faulty printer driver.
 As a result Microsoft advised his customers to contact the Printer Driver Vendors and ask for help.

 With the design change in Windows Server 2012 R2, 2016 and 2019 Microsoft even doubled the High Availability of the Spooler Service Process